dappforce/subsocial-docs/docs/develop/getting-started/APITypes.md

 ## General API

-Subsocial API creates a new connection to the blcokchain and provides a list of methods that help in fetching and writing data on substrate pallets.
-It uses proper types for javascript and are easy for developing most of the social Dapps.
+Subsocial API creates a new connection to the blockchain and provides a list of methods that help in fetching and writing data on substrate pallets.
+It uses proper types for javascript and is easy for developing most of the social Dapps.

 ```
 const api = new SubsocialApi.create(CONFIG);